hacktivist123/deploy-static-site-to-katapult/README.md

 >[!NOTE]
 > - Make sure to create a .env file to hold your `KATAPULT_ENDPOINT`, `KATAPULT_ACCESS_KEY_ID`, `KATAPULT_SECRET_KEY` & `BUCKET_NAME`.
-> - Make sure to enable your bucket to serve static sites when creating a new bucket.
+> - Make sure to enable your bucket to serve static sites when creating a new bucket in the Katapult console.